Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   This exponential difference --- from $Theta(2^n)$ to $O(n)$ --- illustrates why variable ordering is important for BDD efficiency.
   Finding optimal orderings is NP-complete, but heuristics based on system structure often work well in practice.
 ]

+=== Practical Guidance: When to Use BDDs

+*Use BDDs when your system has:*
+- Regular structure (counters, state machines, repeating patterns)
+- Control-dominated logic (not arithmetic-heavy)
+- Local dependencies (changes affect few variables)
+- Moderate symmetry (identical components behaving similarly)

+*Consider alternatives when facing:*
+- Heavy arithmetic (multiplication, division, modulo)
+- Irregular random logic (hash functions, cryptography)
+- Dense dependencies (every variable affects many others)
+- Unstructured problem encodings

+*Hybrid approaches often work best:*
+- Use BDDs for control logic, SAT for arithmetic constraints
+- Abstract arithmetic operations (e.g., increment without bit-level detail)
+- Partition the system: BDDs for well-structured parts, other methods elsewhere
+- Start with BDDs; if they fail, understand why and choose appropriate alternative

+The key insight: BDDs aren't a universal solution, but for the right problems --- particularly control-intensive hardware and protocols --- they're remarkably effective.
+Recognizing when you have the \"right problem\" is part of the verification engineer's craft.

 === Complementary Techniques